This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Through traditional Japanese events, you can rediscover the charm of the four seasons and deepen family bonds .

-On this page, we will explain in detail about the representative events and five seasonal festivals of each season, and introduce how to enjoy them with your family.
+On this page, we will provide detailed information about the representative events and five seasonal festivals of each season, and introduce how to enjoy them with your family.

-Spring is a season that symbolizes new beginnings and many events are held during this time.
+Spring is a season that symbolizes new beginnings and many events are held.

-Cherry blossom viewing is a seasonal event that symbolizes spring in Japan , and spending time with family and friends under the cherry blossoms is a special experience.
+Cherry blossom viewing is a traditional event that symbolizes spring in Japan , and spending time under the cherry blossoms with family and friends is a special experience.

-On Hinamatsuri, people decorate their homes with dolls and enjoy traditional Japanese sweets to celebrate the growth of young girls .
+On Hinamatsuri, people decorate their homes with Hina dolls to celebrate the growth of girls and enjoy traditional Japanese sweets.

-• Doll's Festival (Girls' Festival): Celebrating girls' birthdays by displaying Hina dolls
+• Doll's Festival (Girls' Day): A celebration of girls' births with the display of Hina dolls

-• Graduation ceremony : a ceremony to celebrate the end of student life
+• Graduation Ceremony : A ceremony to mark the end of student life

 • Cherry Blossom Viewing: Enjoy a picnic or stroll under the cherry blossoms

-• End of the fiscal year/beginning of the new year: preparing for the new fiscal year and marking a turning point
+• End of fiscal year/beginning of new year: Preparing for the new fiscal year and reaching a turning point

-• Children's Day and Boys' Festival (Iris Festival): Displaying May dolls and celebrating the healthy growth of boys
+• Children's Day and Boys' Day (Iris Festival): Displaying May dolls to celebrate the healthy growth of boys

-Enjoy spring events and spend special time with your family while enjoying the beauty of nature.
+Enjoy this spring event and spend some special time with your family while experiencing the beauty of nature.

-3. Experience the seasonal traditions of summer: the origins and ways to enjoy Tanabata, summer festivals, and fireworks displays
+3. Experience the traditional summer events: the origins and enjoyment of Tanabata, summer festivals, and fireworks displays

 Among these, Tanabata , summer festivals , and fireworks displays are particularly enjoyable events.